-Sixty-four Adoption Home (AH) file records were selected and examined for this audit of the North Central SDA.
+One hundred and ten Adoption Home (AH) file records were selected and examined for this audit of the North Vancouver Island SDA.
 However, not every measure in the audit tool was applicable to all of the AH records audited.
 This is necessary as not all applications by prospective adoptive parents result in the placement of a child for adoption and the granting of an Adoption Order by the Court.
-Additionally, about a half (34 out of 64) of the AH files audited remained open at the time of auditing and therefore by definition were still at some preliminary or penultimate stage of the adoption process.
+Additionally, about two-thirds (72 out of 110) of the AH files audited remained open at the time of auditing and therefore by definition were still at some preliminary or penultimate stage of the adoption process.